aboudekahil/Aboude-notes/University/CSIS200/Switch statements.md

 ### <span style="color: #ff5545;text-transform: capitalize;">if statements → switch statements</span>

-Switch statements can be used instead of [[if statements|if statements]] in certain situations, for example:
+Switch statements can be used instead of [[If statements|if statements]] in certain situations, for example:

 ```ad-Dont
 title: Before